I'm Outta Love: Chart performance

 "I'm Outta Love" was first released in the United States, where a promo-only 12-inch single was issued to club DJs in November 1999.
 Officially released to radio and retailers on February 29, 2000, the song debuted on the US Billboard Hot 100 on the week of April 1, 2000.
-It spent three weeks on the chart, peaking at number ninety-two.
+It spent three weeks on the chart, peaking at number 92.
 As of 2016, the single remains Anastacia's only entry on the chart.
-"I'm Outta Love" fared better on several of the Billboard component charts, reaching number eleven on the Hot Dance Music/Maxi-Singles Sales chart and number two for eight consecutive weeks on the Hot Dance Club Play chart.
-"I'm Outta Love" also reached number eleven on the Canadian Singles Chart.
+"I'm Outta Love" fared better on several of the Billboard component charts, reaching number 11 on the Maxi-Singles Sales chart and number two for eight consecutive weeks on the Dance Club Play chart.
+"I'm Outta Love" also reached number 11 on the Canadian Singles Chart.

 The single was released to greater international success in Australia and Europe, where Daylight Records and the Epic label had planned to develop a platform first and promotion through affiliates took off much quicker than in North America.
 In Australia, the track debuted at number six on the Australian Singles Chart, a month later reached number one and stayed there for five consecutive weeks.
 The song eventually became the highest-selling single of the year, and was certified double platinum by the Australian Recording Industry Association (ARIA) for selling over 140,000 copies.
 In New Zealand, the single spent seven consecutive weeks at the top of the charts, and after shipping over 15,000 units to retailers, the Recording Industry Association of New Zealand (RIANZ) certified it platinum.
 Like in Australia, the song ended up the highest-selling single of the year in New Zealand.

-The track reached the top ten in most European countries in which it charted.
-"I'm Outta Love" spent three consecutive weeks at number-one in the Wallonia region of Belgium and was ranked eighth on national year-end chart.
-It also reached the top five in Austria, France, Hungary, Ireland, Italy, the Netherlands, Norway, Scotland, and Switzerland, and it entered the top ten in Denmark, Germany, Spain, and the Flanders region of Belgium.
+The track reached the top 10 in most European countries in which it charted.
+"I'm Outta Love" spent three consecutive weeks at number one in the Wallonia region of Belgium and was ranked eighth on national year-end chart.
+It also reached the top five in Austria, France, Hungary, Ireland, Italy, the Netherlands, Norway, Scotland, and Switzerland, and it entered the top 10 in Denmark, Germany, Spain, and the Flanders region of Belgium.
 In the United Kingdom, "I'm Outta Love" peaked at number six and was certified silver by the British Phonographic Industry (BPI) on October 1, 2000.